-Following an IEP assessment, the building has been assessed as achieving 7% New Building Standard (NBS).
+Following an IEP assessment, the building has been assessed as achieving 24% New Building Standard (NBS).
 Under the New Zealand Society for Earthquake Engineering (NZSEE) guidelines the building is considered potentially Earthquake Prone as it achieves less than 34% NBS.
-This score has not been adjusted when considering damage to the structure as all damage observed was relatively minor and considered unlikely to adversely affect the load carrying capacity of the structural systems.
+The existing damage to the building is believed to adversely affect the load carrying capacity and as a result the % NBS of the building has had a further 10% Reduction applied to it.